-- If your provider has asked the MHP for approval, but the MHP needs more information to make a decision and doesn't complete the approval process on time. - If your MHP does not provide services to you based on the appointment time standards it is required to follow on page 22. - If you file a grievance with the MHP and the MHP does not get back to you with a written decision on your grievance within 90 days. - If you file an appeal with the MHP and the MHP does not get back to you with a written decision on your appeal within 30 days, or if you filed an expedited appeal, and did not receive a response within 72 hours.
+- 1. The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of acovered benefit; - 2.
+The reduction, suspension, or termination of a previously authorized service; - 3.
+The denial, in whole or in part, of payment for a service; - 4.
+The failure to provide services in a timely manner; - 5.
+The failure to act within the required timeframes for standard resolution of grievances and appeals (If you file a grievance with the mental health plan and the mental health plan does not get back to you with a written decision on your grievance within 90 days.
+If you file an appeal with the mental health plan and the mental health plan does not get back to you with a written decision on your appeal within 30 days, or if you filed an expedited appeal, and did not receive a response within 72 hours.); or